Fally Ipupa: 2006–2008: Debut solo album

 On 7 April 2007, Ipupa sold out the Olympia Hall in Paris, becoming the first Congolese solo artist to do so since Tabu Ley Rochereau in 1970, Abeti Masikini in 1973, and Koffi Olomide in 1998.
 He was joined onstage by artists like Krys, Benji, and Lokua Kanza.
 Louise Colcombet, writing for Le Parisien, likened the concert to a messianic arrival and extolled Ipupa as "the rising star of Zairean music".
 The performance was recorded and released as a DVD, titled Live a L'Olympia.

 On 13 July, he joined the Rythmes Africains event, jointly organized by Radio France Internationale, the Paris City Hall, and the International Organization of La Francophonie, hosted at the Place de la Bastille, with other prominent African musical artists.
 After his European tour, he performed at the Culture Palace of Abidjan in Ivory Coast, and later returned to Paris for a performance at the Casino de Paris, where he was honored as the Best Male Performer at the Césaire de la Musique awards on 22 October.
 On 27 October, he participated in an international music festival titled 1st Movicel Live Fest at the Estádio da Cidadela in Luanda, Angola.
 To round off the year, he won Best African Artist at the Pan-African Music Festival Black Music Awards in Benin.

 In 2008, he held a series of concerts in France, Belgium, Germany, the United States, and Cameroon.
-His increasing recognition in Africa was also acknowledged in Burkina Faso, where he won a Kundé d'Or for Best Central African Artist on 25 April.
+His increasing recognition in Africa was also acknowledged in Burkina Faso, where he won the Best Central African Artist at Kundé on 25 April.